Syahrian Abimanyu: Newcastle Jets (loan)

 On 5 February 2021, Johor Darul Ta'zim announced that Abimanyu has been loaned to top-flight Australian club Newcastle Jets for the remainder of the 2020-21 A-League season.
-On 5 April 2021, Abimanyu made his A-League debut as a 89th-minute substitute for Matthew Millar in a 0-1 defeat to Western United FC On 2 June 2021, his parent club Johor Darul Ta'zim announced his return for the remaining of the 2021 season following the end of a short-term loan stint with Newcastle Jets.
+On 5 April 2021, Abimanyu made his A-League debut as a 89th-minute substitute for Matthew Millar in a 0–1 defeat to Western United On 2 June 2021, his parent club Johor Darul Ta'zim announced his return for the remaining of the 2021 season following the end of a short-term loan stint with Newcastle Jets.

 Return to Johor Darul Ta'zim

 After finishing his loan spell at Australia, Syahrian starts to training with the first team but his suffered light injury but he managed to recovered.
 On 8 August, Syahrian makes his debut in Malaysia Super League on 76th minute replacing Malaysia veteran Safiq Rahim.

 Persija Jakarta

 On 12 January 2022, Johor Darul Ta'zim and Persija Jakarta has agreed to an undisclosed fee to sign Abimanyu on a two-year contract until 2024.
 He made his league debut on 5 February 2022 in a match against Arema at the Kapten I Wayan Dipta Stadium, Gianyar.
 On 10 March 2022, Abimanyu scored his first league goal for Persija in a 1–2 lose over Borneo Samarinda at the Kapten I Wayan Dipta Stadium.